qcgm1978/llm-service-provider/README_EN.md

 A Node.js module that integrates multiple LLM (Large Language Model) services, supporting DeepSeek, Gemini, Groq, Xunfei Xinghuo, and YouChat service providers.

+## Latest Version Update (v2.14.0)

+- **Multi-language Support**: Now supports Chinese and English switching functionality, all interface texts and prompt templates can be dynamically switched based on the language selected by the user
+- **CSS File Packaging Fix**: Fixed the issue where CSS files were not properly packaged into the dist directory, ensuring style files work correctly

 ## Feature Showcase

 ### LLM Service Integration